amadeuszsz/create_pkg/README.md

 ```
 user$ source ~/ros2_ws/install/setup.bash
 user$ cd ~/ros2_ws/src/<path_to_folder_containing_your_new_package>
-user$ ros2 run create_pkg main.py --pkg-name PKG_NAME --maintainer MAINTAINER --email EMAIL --description DESCRIPTION
+user$ ros2 run create_pkg main.py --pkg-name PKG_NAME --maintainer MAINTAINER --email EMAIL --description DESCRIPTION --type cpp
 ```

 In the above commands, replace `<path_to_folder_containing_your_new_package>` with the path to the folder where you want to create your package.
 Alternatively, add the `--destination <path_to_folder_containing_your_new_package>` argument to generate the package in a different location than the current working directory.
+You can choose package type using `type` argument (cpp or python).
+Cpp is default.
 Also replace the flag values in ALL_CAPS with appropriate values for your new package.
 Once your new package has been created, you will need to clean up the specifics (license, dependencies, design document, etc.).